letatanu/MineSweeper/README.md

 # MineSweeper
 ![](demo.gif)

-The simple MineSweeper is implemented by Haskell.
+The simple MineSweeper is implemented in Haskell.

 # How to Run
 ## Install Dependencies